kgex/Animating-Buttons/public/Buttons/Jayandhan_21CSA48/readme.md

 # Animating Button

-This code uses only html and css to bring the most stylish animations on the GUI.
+This code uses only html and css to bring the most stylish animations on the GUI.🙂